raphabot/conformity-template-scanner-pipeline/README.md

   * `cc_apikey` (Cloud One Conformity API KEY)
   * `cc_region` (Cloud One Conformity account region)
   * `templatePath` (Path of the template to be scanned)
+  * `templatesDirPath` (OPTIONAL.
+Location of the directory of templates to be scanned, (e.g., templates).
+This ignores the value of 'templatePath' if supplied.)
   * `maxExtreme | maxVeryHigh | maxHigh | maxMedium | maxLow` (Choose one or more of the options and set a number of how many violations are accepted)
   * `cc_output_result` (Either true or false, defaults to false.
 If set to true, it outputs the detected risks, instead of just the amount.)
   * `profileId` (OPTIONAL.
 Provides a profile Id to be used by the scanner.)